deepika25kar/CourseShopApp/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-List of resources that i found helpful and would like to give credit to.
+List of resources that I found helpful and would like to give credit to.
 I've included a few of my favorites to kick things off!

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)